na-na-hi/renget/archive/lcbguide.md

 Press on the sinner icon, then select the artwork you want on your window.
 The last one selected will be there when you open the game.

 **13. What is the update/maintenance schedule?
 When are new IDs/E.G.O announced and released?**
-Every two weeks.
+Currently every two weeks.
 Patch notes on Monday at roughly 5am EST. Maintenance on Wednesday at 9pm EST and ends at 11pm EST. New banners every 2 weeks and they are announced/previewed on Fridays.
-Skills for announced IDs/E.G.O are posted with the patch notes the following Monday before the banner is added during maintenance.
+Skills for announced IDs/E.G.O are posted with the patch notes the following Monday before the banner is added after maintenance.
 Keep in mind that Korea is a day ahead for most of you.

+**14. Can I change my loading screen?**
+Yes.
+Your loading screen comes from the last story node's CG you played.
+Reply the node from start to finish to change it.
+Only do this once you've finished all the story content, obviously.

 ## Rerolling
 **1. Do I need to reroll?**